ORGANISATION AND PRINCIPAL ACTIVITIES

 Revenue comprises the fair value of the consideration received or receivable for the services and sales of goods or telecommunications products in the ordinary course of the Group’s activities.

-- Usage fees and monthly fees are recognised when the service is rendered;
+Voice usage and monthly fees are recognised when the services are rendered;

-- Revenue from the provision of broadband, data and other Internet-related services is recognised when the services are provided to customers;
+Revenue from the provision of broadband and mobile data services are recognised when the services are provided to customers;